 Residential Child Care Program

-The Ranch’s therapeutic residential program provides a home for abused, neglected and abandoned children as early as age six.
+The Ranch’s therapeutic residential program provides homes for abused, neglected, and abandoned children as young as age six.
 Residents may remain in the program through post-secondary education and/or job training.
-Each child lives in a cottage with a set of house parents and up to nine other children of the same gender.
-Find out more about the daily life at the Ranch in our Campus Life section.
+Each child lives in a family-style cottage with house parents and up to eight other children.

-The Ranch has three residential campuses serving the state – Flagship Headquarters Campus (Batesville), Donald W. Reynolds Campus (Mulberry) and the Southern Arkansas Campus (Amity).
-Each is equipped with lodging, computer and technology labs, on-site staff, recreational facilities and animals and livestock.
+The Ranch is located in Bethesda, Arkansas.
+It is equipped with lodging, computer and technology labs, on-site staff, recreational facilities, and livestock.
 All facilities are handicap accessible.

-Speakers Bureau / Community Education / Child Abuse Awareness
+Speakers Bureau, Community Education, and Child Abuse Awareness

 Each day Ranch representatives visit communities throughout Arkansas to raise awareness of our efforts to help end child abuse and neglect in Arkansas.
 Ranch staffers are available to speak to audiences with open hearts and ears, from chambers of commerce to churches.
 In addition, we sponsor and assist community professionals and law enforcement agencies with workshops to prevent and treat abuse and neglect.